The Sunday Game: The Sunday Game

 This logo, used for the 2004 season, was replaced with the RTÉ Sport corporate style logo in 2005.

 The first edition of The Sunday Game was broadcast on RTÉ2 on Sunday, 8 July 1979.
 Introduced by Jim Carney, it showed only one match; the Munster hurling final between Cork and Limerick; Cork won 2–14 to 0–9.
 Bill O'Herlihy also co-presented the first edition of The Sunday Game with Jim Carney.
 For the early years financial and logistical reasons restricted the programme to featuring just one full championship game and discussion about it.
 The show, however, soon expanded featuring coverage of one or more of the day's main championship games, followed by extended highlights of the other major games of the day.
 This format still continues.

 The Sunday Game was only a few weeks old when it courted its first controversy.
 On 29 July 1979 the programme showed the Leinster football final between Dublin and Offaly.
 Dublin narrowly won the game, however, Jimmy Keaveney was sent off for a foul on Offaly's Ollie Minnock.
 In the discussion about the game analyst Liz Howard put forward the view that the sending off was very harsh.
 The following day the Irish Press newspaper carried the headline: 'TV personality supports Jimmy Keaveney' on the front page.
 Howard subsequently attended a Leinster Council disciplinary committee meeting and spoke on Keaveney's behalf, however, he received a one-month suspension.

 For most of the 1980s, RTÉ was still restricted to just showing live coverage of the All-Ireland finals and semi-finals in both hurling and football.
 This changed in 1989 when the Munster hurling final between Tipperary and Waterford was broadcast live for the first time.
-Since then RTÉ has gained the rights to show all of the provincial hurling and football finals live as well as many other earlier provincial and qualifier games.
-The station broadcasts these and many other games under "The Sunday Game Live" banner.
-This programme usually contains live coverage of two games.
+Two years later, the third replay of the Leinster Football first round tie between Dublin and Meath was shown live on a Saturday afternoon due to a Croke Park sellout.
+Since 1995 RTÉ started broadcasting live games every weekend of the championship season under "The Sunday Game Live" banner.
+These days, the programme usually contains live coverage of two games.
 In 2007 The Sunday Game broadcast 50 live championship games.
 In 2008 the programme broadcast 40 live championship games due to the fact that rival broadcaster, TV3, was granted the rights to show live championship games for the first time ever.